- Latest NewsUp-to-date articles giving you information on best practice and policy changes.

 Child criminal exploitation (CCE), sometimes known as 'county lines' activity, is an emerging trend whereby children are used to smuggle drugs and money from one area to another.
 The warning signs can be similar to other forms of abuse and exploitation, and is often accompanied by violence or threats of violence.

-In our article on identifying child sexual exploitation, Abi Clay provides some hypothetical examples, questions to prompt and important things to remember.
+In our article on identifying child sexual and criminal exploitation, Abi Clay provides some hypothetical examples, questions to prompt and important things to remember.

 Keeping children safe from harm has become increasing difficult in a digital age, but all staff should be expected to know how the school promotes online safety as part of its broader safeguarding ethos.

-You can also refer to our guide to the legal implications of sexting to make sure that all staff are confident in getting the message across.
+You can also refer to our guide to the legal implications of sexting, and to our guidance on what to do after a disclosure of sexting, to make sure that all staff are confident in getting the message across.

 Recording and reporting concerns